-The Mid-Rapidity Spectrometer is a single dipole magnetic spectrometer with a geometric acceptance of 6.5 msr and it covers the angular range of $30^{\circ} < \theta < 95^{\circ}$.
+The MRS is a single dipole magnetic spectrometer with a geometric acceptance of 6.5 msr and it covers the angular range of $30^{\circ} < \theta < 95^{\circ}$ .
 The particle identification requirements are simpler in the MSR than in the FS because the typical particle momentum at the larger angles is lower.
-Only time of flight is therefore used for this purpose.
-The D5 magnet in the MRS is placed between the two TPCs and has an aperture of $\sim 10x35$ cm2 at a distance of 1.9 m from the nominal vertex.
-Figure 4 shows a photograph of the MRS.
+Only TOF is therefore used for this purpose.
+The D5 magnet in the MRS is placed between the two TPCs and has an aperture of $\sim 10 \times 35 \text{ cm}^2$ at a distance of 1.9 m from the nominal vertex.
+Fig. 4 shows a photograph of the MRS.

 Tracking in the MRS is done with the two TPCs (TPM1 and TPM2) which are similar in electrostatic design to the FS TPCs but different in general geometry.
-Particle identification is accomplished with a highly segmented scintillator time of flight wall (TOFW) which provides π/K separation to momenta of 2 GeV/c and K/p separation to momenta of 3.5 GeV/c.
+Particle identification is accomplished with a highly segmented scintillator time-of-flight wall (TOFW) which provides $\pi/K$ separation to momenta of 2 GeV/c and K/p separation to momenta of 3.5 GeV/c.

-Figure 4.
-The Mid-Rapidity Spectrometer.
-TPM1 and TPM2 are visible on the left and right, respectively, of the magnet D5.
-The time of flight wall, TOFW, is visible on the far right.
+Fig. 4.
+The MRS. TPM1 and TPM2 are visible on the left and right, respectively, of the magnet D5.
+The TOF wall, TOFW, is visible on the far right.
 The nominal interaction vertex surrounded by the global detectors is visible on the far left.